CVUA-RRW/taxidTools/docs/source/usage/quickstart.md

 at different heights in the Taxonomy (e.g. clade or the well named norank).

-Additionally each node has a single parent, the node directly above it in the Taxonomy and can have any number of children.
-The only parent-less node is refered to as root node and represent the top of the taxonomy.
+Additionally each node has a single parent, the node directly above it in the Taxonomy, and can have any number of children.
+The only parent-less node is refered to as root node and represents the top of the taxonomy.

 All these properties can be easily accessed, using the taxid number: